 Different labs have different ways of measuring catecholamine levels.
 Your healthcare provider will discuss your results with you.

 If your 24-hour metanephrine level is between 1 and 2 times the normal amount, there is about a 30% chance you have a pheochromocytoma or paraganglioma.

 If your 24-hour metanephrine level is twice the normal level or higher, it's likely that you have a pheochromocytoma or paraganglioma.
 You may need to have imaging tests, including CT or MRI scans.
 These tests are done to confirm the diagnosis and find the tumor.

 How is this test done?

-This test requires a 24-hour urine sample.
-For this type of urine sample, you must collect all the urine you make for 24 hours.
-Empty your bladder completely first thing in the morning without collecting it and note the time.
-Then collect your urine every time you go to the bathroom for the next 24 hours.
+This test needs a 24-hour urine sample.
+For this sample, you must collect all of your urine for 24 hours.
+Empty your bladder completely first thing in the morning without collecting it.
+Note the time.
+Then collect your urine every time you go to the bathroom over the next 24 hours.